vmikk/seqhasher/README.md

-  -n, --nofilename: Omit the file name from the sequence header -f, --name: Replace the input file name in the header of the output with the specified text -o, --headersonly: Only output sequence headers, excluding the sequences themselves -H, --hash: Hash algorithm: sha1 (default), md5, xxhash, cityhash, murmur3, nthash -c, --casesensitive: Take into account sequence case.
+  -n, --nofilename: Omit the file name from the sequence header -f, --name: Replace the input file name in the header of the output with the specified text -o, --headersonly: Only output sequence headers, excluding the sequences themselves -H, --hash: Hash algorithm(s), multiple comma-separated values supported: sha1 (default), md5, xxhash, cityhash, murmur3, nthash, or blake3
+  -c, --casesensitive: Take into account sequence case.
 By default, sequences are converted to uppercase -v, --version: Print the version of the program and exit -h, --help: Show help message